 Are North Carolina Truckers Required to Keep Logbooks and Records?

-In North Carolina, truck drivers and trucking companies are required to follow many rules and regulations.
-Many of our clients involved in truck accidents ask, “Are North Carolina truckers required to keep logbooks and records?”
+Truck drivers and trucking companies are required to follow many rules and regulations.
+Many of our clients involved in truck accidents ask, “Are truckers required to keep logbooks and records?”

-The short answer is that yes, in North Carolina, truckers are required to maintain logbooks and records of their driving schedules.
+The short answer is that yes, truckers are required to maintain logbooks and records of their driving schedules.

 The Federal Motor Carrier Safety Regulations (FMCSR) include laws that monitor interstate commercial truck drivers to promote highway safety.
 These rules include alcohol and drug tests, Hazmat regulations, hours of service logbooks, inspection history, and driver qualification files.